mr-elbe5/Maps-For-OSM/README.md

 This project is discontinued on GitHub.

-You can find it on Gitea at https://git.elbe5cloud.de/miro/SwiftyMaps
+You can find it on Gitea at https://git.elbe5cloud.de/miro/Maps-For-OSM

-# SwiftyMaps
+# Maps-For-OSM

 View maps from OpenStreetMap (app is not affiliated with OSM organization).
 Choose your own tile server.